Charles Edward, Duke of Saxe-Coburg and Gotha: 1920s political and paramilitary activities

 Charles Edward continued to describe himself as a monarchist in the post-First-World-War period.
 He was said to want to return to political power as "King of Thuringia".
-In practice, however, his enthusiasm for restoration was quite lukewarm.
+In practice, however, his enthusiasm for restoration was lukewarm.
 His emotional attachment to the German emperor largely ended with Wilhelm's exile.
 The former duke began to look for political options which he saw as a stronger alternative to the deposed German emperor.

 Charles Edward became far more overtly involved in politics after being deposed, supporting the nationalist and conservative right.
 The former duke was nostalgic for aspects of pre-war Germany, especially its militarism, and was frightened by communism.
 Urbach also suggested he had an obsession with masculine physical strength which stemmed from his lack of it.
 The former duke became associated with various right-wing paramilitary and political organisations.
-Rushton wrote that he "became a member and patron of the paramilitary group Coburg Einwohnerwehr, the Bund Wiking and the veterans group Der Stahlhelm".
-The Bund had previously been the Organisation Consul in the early 1920s—a group which he also funded and participated in.
+Rushton wrote that he "became a member and patron of the paramilitary group Coburg Einwohnerwehr, the Viking League and the veterans group Der Stahlhelm.
+The Viking League had previously been the Organisation Consul in the early 1920s—a group which he also funded and participated in.
 It was involved in the politically motivated murders of politicians Karl Gareis and Walther Rathenau.
 Urbach commented that "Though Carl Eduard did not himself murder, he financed murderers".
 Police reports from the time noted that he and Victoria Adelaide attended speeches in public houses which expressed support for far-right terrorism.